 Dean (R&D) Chairperson

 Dean (Academics) Member

 Senior Professor Member

-Dean/HOD of the Concerned department Member
+Dean/HOD of the concerned department Member

-The following would be included in the IPR proposed role:

-- a) To form subject-matter expert committees in order to evaluate and suggest IP filing suggestions.
-(Note: If filing expenses are covered by an outside funding source, such as a sponsored project or consulting, this evaluation stage can be avoided.) - b) Develop and complete the forms, processes, and guidelines needed to execute the IPR policy at LV. - c) Establish appropriate protocols and standards for best practices in record keeping to facilitate effective intellectual property filing and safeguarding. - d) Develop and complete agreements to enable LV to safeguard intellectual property. - e) To develop the ways in which LV finances IP-related initiatives. - g) To resolve any disputes or grievances pertaining to intellectual property ownership, the processing of IP proposals, the methods used to carry out the IPR policy, and the interpretation of different IPR policy sections.
+- The following would be included in the IPR proposed role: - a) To form subject-matter expert committees in order to evaluate and suggest IP filing suggestions.
+(Note: If filing expenses are covered by an outside funding source, such as a sponsored project or consulting, this evaluation stagecan be avoided.) - b) Develop and complete the forms, processes, and guidelines needed to execute the IPR policy at LV. - c) Establish appropriate protocols and standards for best practices in record keeping to facilitate effective intellectual property filing and safeguarding. - d) Develop and complete agreements to enable LV to safeguard intellectual property. - e) To develop the ways in which LV finances IP-related initiatives.
+To resolve any disputes or grievances pertaining to intellectual property ownership, the processing of IP proposals, the methods used to carry out the IPR policy and the interpretation of different IPR policy sections. - f) To look into any instances of infringement or violation of intellectual property rights pertaining to LV and offersuggestions to the Dean(R &D) for resolution of such violation/infringement.